bogdando/fuel-log-parse/README.md

-# fuel-log-parse
+# Just a logs parser with grep and perl

-A tool to parse fuel or generic logs collected via diagnostic tools or live, being run at the central log server node's `/var/log/foo` directory.
-Events normally are collected across all nodes/pods and sorted by its timestamps.
+A tool to parse (for events) generic logs (originally Fuel for OpenStack logs) collected via diagnostic tools, or stored live on servers, or stored at logs aggregation servers' `/var/log/node-{foo,bar,baz}` directories, or the like.
+Logged events are normally processed as the following:

+ * filtered (grep -HEir) from '.' sources, like directories representing nodes;
+ * then magic mutators applied, like decoding avc timestamps, or transforming python timestamps into rfc33390 like format;
+ * then sorted by its timestamps (rfc3164 or rfc3339-ish),
+ * finally, a from/to ranges applied, if requested.

+Use `-h` key to get some help.

+## Odd modes for odd things

 There is also a simple tool to query elasticsearch indexes for events.

-Use `-h` key to get some help.

-Note, that the key `-2` should not be used with other keys as it is a separate parser for atop log entries collected with the `atop -PPRG -r <...>` command
+Note, that the key `-2` should not be used with other keys as it is a separate parser for atop log entries collected with the `atop -PPRG -r <...>` command.

 ## Examples